Top 10 Breakup Movies Ever Made

 5. 500 Days Of Summer (2009)

 ‘500 Days Of Summer’ is the finest depiction of modern relationships.
-What I find remarkable about the movie is its approach to not distort reality by creating a fantasized world, like most rom-coms.
+What I find remarkable about the movie is its approach to not distorting reality by creating a fantasized world, like most rom-coms.
 Despite its depressing subject matter that would emotionally torture already tortured souls, what the movie does present as a conclusion is: hope.
-There are gonna be different phases in life, and after summers, they are gonna be autumns, and maybe winters, but it is up to you to decide their durations in life.
+There are gonna be different phases in life, and after summers, they are gonna be autumns and maybe winters, but it is up to you to decide their durations in life.

 Read More: Best James Bond Villains of All Time